maxiwee69/Skyblocker/src/main/java/de/hysky/skyblocker/stp/README.md

 "predicate": {
 	"skyblocker:regex": {
 		"matchType": "FULL", //FULL or PARTIAL
-		"target": "NAME", //NAME or LORE
+		"target": "NAME", //NAME, LORE, or TEXTURE - Note: TEXTURE is only valid for player heads and allows matching on the texture base64.
 		"regex": "<some regex>" //Any regex, most should be supported by Java }
 }